flairNLP/fundus/docs/how_to_contribute.md

 Judging by the `<sitemap>` tag used we deal with an index map here.
-Accessing one of the sitemaps, e.g. [https://www.latimes.com/news-sitemap-latest.xml](https://www.latimes.com/news-sitemap-latest.xml), should yield and XML file like the following.
+Accessing one of the sitemaps, e.g. [https://www.latimes.com/news-sitemap-latest.xml](https://www.latimes.com/news-sitemap-latest.xml), should yield an XML file like the following.

 ``` xml
 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"